-melanoma, mucosal melanoma and acral lentiginous melanoma.
-There are a number of drugs being tested in clinical trials for patients with stage IV melanoma.

-Targeted Therapies In Clinical Trials: Identifying targets for therapy is an area of enormous interest and activity in cancer research and treatment.
+- KIT Inhibitors: KIT is another gene that is sometimes mutated in certain types of melanoma, including lentigo maligna melanoma, mucosal melanoma, and acral lentiginous melanoma.
+There are a number of drugs being tested in clinical trials for patients with stage IV melanoma. - Targeted Therapies In Clinical Trials: Identifying targets for therapy is an area of enormous interest and activity in cancer research and treatment.
 It is important that people with advanced melanoma be aware of ongoing clinical trials.
 If you are interested in a clinical trial, talk with your doctor or see the Resources section.